Constraints on Phase Transitions in Neutron Star Matter: Phenomenology and Models

-What arises in this way is a two-scales scenario for dense baryonic matter as described in \cite{Fukushima2020} and sketched in Figure \ref{fig9}.
-At $\rho \simeq \rho_0$ the tails of the meson clouds of nucleon pairs overlap, resulting in two-body exchange forces.
+What arises in this way is a two-scale scenario for dense baryonic matter, as described in~\cite{Fukushima2020} and sketched in Figure \ref{fig9}.
+At $\rho \simeq \rho_0$, the tails of the meson clouds of nucleon pairs overlap, resulting in two-body exchange forces.
 As the average distance between nucleons decreases with increasing density, around $\rho \gtrsim 2 - 3\,\rho_0$, the soft clouds of $q\bar{q}$ pairs start to be delocalized.
 Their mobility expands over larger distances in a percolation process involving larger numbers of nucleons.
-In conventional nuclear physics terms, this corresponds to the emergence of many-body forces, the strength of which grows with increasing density.
-At that stage the baryonic cores are still separated but subject to increasingly repulsive Pauli principle effects.
-The cores begin to touch and overlap at average nucleon-nucleon distances $d \lesssim 1$ fm, corresponding to densities $\rho \gtrsim 5\,\rho_0$.
-Further compression of baryonic matter would still have to overcome the strongly repulsive hard core in the nucleon-nucleon interaction.
-Recalling the inferred credible intervals of the central densities in heavy neutron stars, Eq.\,(\ref{eq:density}), one concludes that a phase transition to valence quark deconfinement does not seem likely in a two-scales picture and under the conditions in the cores of neutron star, unless they are extremely heavy.
+In the terms of conventional nuclear physics, this corresponds to the emergence of many-body forces, the strength of which grows with increasing density.
+At that stage, the baryonic cores are still separated but subject to increasingly repulsive Pauli principle effects.
+The cores begin to touch and overlap at average nucleon--nucleon distances of $d \lesssim 1$ fm, corresponding to densities $\rho \gtrsim 5\,\rho_0$.
+Further compression of baryonic matter would still have to overcome the strongly repulsive hard core in the nucleon--nucleon interaction.
+Recalling the inferred credible intervals of the central densities in heavy neutron stars (Equation~(\ref{eq:density})), one concludes that a phase transition to valence quark deconfinement does not seem likely in a two-scale picture and under the conditions in the cores of neutron stars unless they are extremely heavy.

-An interesting and closely related result emerges from a detailed analysis of $y-$scaling in electron-nucleus scattering at large momentum transfers ($|\vec{q}| \gtrsim 1$ GeV) and low energy transfers \cite{Benhar2023}.
+An interesting and closely related result emerges from a detailed analysis of $y-$scaling in electron--nucleus scattering at large momentum transfers ($|\vec{q}| \gtrsim 1$ GeV) and low energy transfers~\cite{Benhar2023}.
 The persistently observed $y-$scaling under these kinematical conditions implies that the electrons still scatter from strongly correlated pairs of nucleons, rather than quarks, at short distances.
-The conclusion drawn in \cite{Benhar2023} is that at local densities as large as five times $\rho_0$, nuclear matter still appears to behave as a collection of nucleons.
+The conclusion drawn in~\cite{Benhar2023} is that at local densities as large as five times $\rho_0$, nuclear matter still appears to behave as a collection of nucleons.